 Attend a pre-op education class.

 MyNewSelf is built on the premise that the more you know, the more successful you will be.
 A week or so before surgery, you will need to attend a mandatory preoperative class that is taught by a dietitian and a nurse.
 This two hour class covers vitamins, diet progression, pain management, lifestyle changes and exercise.
 You must attend before you can have surgery.
-The class is offered twice a week and your surgeon's team will help set this up for you.
+The class is offered 3 times per week and your surgeon's team will help set this up for you.
 Feel free to bring your support person if you want.

 Day of surgery.